ImUrX/jmdns/README.md

 # JmDNS

+This version has a settable address for weird reasons...

 This is an implementation of multi-cast DNS in Java.
 It supports service discovery and service registration.
 It is fully interoperable with Apple's Bonjour.